bnfour/md-mods/readme.md

 _tl;dr: most likely not, depends on your definition_

 These mods provide with the information the game already receives directly from its API, it's just not shown anywhere by default.
 You can already get this info, for instance, from [musedash.moe](https://musedash.moe/) scoreboard.
 In fact, this repo is born from my frustration of having to mirror my track selection in-game and on the website on another screen (and forgetting that second character in "YInMn Blue" is an uppercase I and not a lowercase L. Every single time).
-The mods provide no advantage in the actual gameplay, only convinence in preparation stage.
+The mods provide no advantage in the actual gameplay, only some convinence in track selection stage.
 You still have to git gud to get high scores; you just know what character to pick.

 Unless you count _any_ intervention for _any_ purpose with the game as cheating, this is not cheating.